MayCXC/kink/README.md

 ```
 kink do
-  print "This message only prints once."
+  print "This message only prints once: "
 end
+puts "as promised."
 ```

 a `kink` can still use both `break` and `next` statements. either can end the loop, and either can an accept arguments that supply the result of the block. if `next` accepts a single argument returned by `kink_next()`, the `kink` repeats: